Putin Orders Hypersonic Missile Development After Leaving INF Treaty

-A day after President Trump announced that the United States pulled out of the Intermediate-range Nuclear Forces (INF) treaty, Russian President Vladimir Putin ordered the development of new medium-range missiles, ABC News reports.
+A day after President Trump announced that the United States pulled out of the Intermediate-Range Nuclear Forces (INF) treaty, Russian President Vladimir Putin ordered the development of new medium-range missiles, ABC News reports.
 Yesterday, Trump said that the U.S. was exiting the treaty in response to alleged Russian violations, which Russia has denied.

 Putin revealed the development of the new weapons in a televised meeting.
 He also ordered that his defense ministers begin converting sea-based cruise missiles for ground use, which is also banned under the treaty.
 In any case, the Russian president indicated that although they are making changes in response to American withdrawal from the treaty, they will not deploy unless the U.S. does.